idener/kustomize-tag-updater-action/README.md

 | ssh-key       | false    | string |                 | SSH key used to fetch the repository
 | kustomize-path| false    | string | `manifests`     | Path to the folder where kustomization.yaml is stored

+You should use either `ssh-key` or `token` for authentication with the private repository, but not both.
+It's recommended to store this data as a repository secret.

 ## Usage

 Use this action in the last step of the CI pipeline, after the testing, building and pushing to registry jobs.